 The Lufthansa Group is committed to promoting a working environment free of discrimination in which all employees can develop their talents – naturally, regardless of sexual orientation or identity.
 The airline group recognizes all genders and gender identities, as well as trans and intersex individuals.

 In 2018, the queer employee network "Diversifly" was founded.
 As the official queer network of the Lufthansa Group, Diversifly has over 600 members from almost all parts of the group and continents.
 The focus is on cross-company exchange and mutual support around the topic of diversity.
 Also in focus is continuous exchange with the company to make the Lufthansa Group a leading employer for queer people.
+As part of the Diversifly Pride Take-Off 2025, Lufthansa Airlines signed the German AIDS Service Organization's #PositivArbeiten declaration, thereby committing to being a workplace free of stigmatization and discrimination.
 In addition to supporting the Diversifly network, the Lufthansa Group also visibly demonstrates its position on openness and diversity – starting with "Lovehansa," a permanent special livery for a Lufthansa A320neo, raising the rainbow flag at various company locations during Pride season, to sponsoring Christopher Street Day parades, including the parade in Frankfurt and annual Pride marketing campaigns.

 Diversifly Logo